go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/01-session.md

 ## Session

-#### Creating a Session (with Optional Initial State)
-You can create an empty session:
+Create a Session (optionally with initial State):
 ```go
 session := blades.NewSession()
 ```
-Or start with an initial state (commonly used when there is already a draft, user information, or to resume an interrupted workflow):
+You can also start with an initial state (commonly used for: existing drafts, user information, or resuming an interrupted workflow):
 ```go
 session := blades.NewSession(map[string]any{
   "draft": "Climate change refers to long-term shifts in temperatures and weather patterns...",